Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 The final step to becoming a substance abuse counselor in Kentucky is passing the International Certification and Reciprocity Consortium’s Alcohol and Drug Counselor Exam.

 You’ll have three hours to complete the exam.
-There are no set test dates so you can schedule the exam for whenever works best.
-Keep in mind, though, that the test must be taken within one year of getting your CADC application approved.
+There are no set test dates, so you can schedule the exam whenever it works for you.
+Keep in Mind, though, that the test must be taken within one year of getting your CADC application approved.

 There are multiple test-taking locations across the state.
 However, you may be able to take it at home with an online proctor.